Welcome to Georgia

-Dr. Vega-Fernandez joins Dr. Sampath Prahalad, Dr. Sheila Angeles-Han, Dr. Kelly Rouster-Stevens and Dr. Larry Vogler in the Dept. of Pediatric Rheumatology at the Children’s Physician Group of Children’s Healthcare of Atlanta.
+Dr. Ramsay joins other providers - Dr. Sampath Prahalad, Dr. Sheila Angeles-Han, Dr. Kelly Rouster-Stevens and Dr. Vega-Hernandez - in the Dept. of Pediatric Rheumatology at the Children’s Physician Group of Children’s Healthcare of Atlanta.

-In an effort to modernize and streamline our mission delivery and focus our resources on activities that can make the greatest impact for people with arthritis, there will be a number of significant changes to the Programs For Better Living (Aquatics, Exercise, and Tai Chi programs).
+In an effort to modernize and streamline our mission delivery and focus our resources on activities that can make the greatest impact for people with arthritis, there have been a number of significant changes to the Programs For Better Living (Aquatics, Exercise, and Tai Chi programs).

-The Arthritis Foundation is excited to announce we have formed a new partnership with the Aquatic Exercise Association (AEA).
+The Arthritis Foundation has formed a new partnership with the Aquatic Exercise Association (AEA).
 Effective immediately, the Aquatic Exercise Association will assume all operations and management of the Arthritis Foundation Exercise Program and the Arthritis Foundation Aquatic Program.
 Click links below for additional information about these changes:

 Aquatics Program (water-based) - information about instructor trainings (including recertification)

 Exercise Program (land-based) - information about instructor trainings (including recertification)